 PRE-MAJOR: 8 COURSES Students can declare the pre-major at any time while in good academic standing.
-Quarter Grade MATH 31A\ \The mathematics sequenced courses are calculated MATH 31B\ separately from the other preparation for the major courses MATH 32A\ and must be completed with a minimum overall 2.5 gradepoint average and a grade of "C" or better in each course.
-MATH 32B\ Repetition of more than two mathematics sequenced MATH 33A\ courses, or of any mathematics sequenced course more MATH 33B\ than once, results in automatic dismissal from the major.
-MATH 11 or 61\ PIC 10A\ THE MAJOR: 14 COURSES Students must declare the major before reaching 160 units (not including AP units).
-Seven upper division mathematics courses chosen from: MATH 106-199: Ouarter 1.
-MATH 115A+ 2.
-MATH 131A+ One 2-quarter mathematics sequence: Seven upper division courses chosen from 1-2 related fields: Quarter Grade 2.
-6. Students must pass this course with a "C-" or better.
+Quarter Grade MATH 31A The mathematics sequenced courses are calculated MATH 31B separately from the other preparation for the major courses and must be completed with a minimum overall MATH 32A 2.5 grade-point average and a grade of "C" or better in MATH 32B each course.
+Repetition of more than two mathematics MATH 33A sequenced courses, or of any mathematics sequenced course more than once, results in automatic dismissal from MATH 33B the major.
+MATH 11 or 61 PIC 10A THE MAJOR: 14 COURSES Students must declare the major before reaching 160 units (not including AP units).
+Seven upper division mathematics courses chosen from: MATH 106-199: Ouarter Grade MATH 115A+ 2.
+MATH 131A+ One 2-quarter mathematics sequence: Seven upper division courses chosen from 1-2 related fields: Quarter Grade 3. $^{+}$ Students must pass this course with a "C-" or better.
 It is strongly recommended that students take MATH 115A as one of their first upper division courses before MATH 131A.
 All required courses for the major must be at least 4.0 units and taken for a letter grade, unless the class is a supplement to a larger course (e.g. a required lab). catalog.registrar.ucla.edu I understand that if I wish to make any changes to my Individual plan, I must first obtain written approval from the Student Services Office in MS 6356.
 Student's Signature Date Undergraduate Vice-Chair's Signature Date